 The proposed deposit program would implement a 10¢ USD deposit on all eligible containers, subject to inflation and other factors.
 Consumers would be able to return their eligible containers at retailers and licensed redemption centers.
 Currently, the bill does not reflect the deposit status of beverages made of dairy or dairy alternatives.
 Unclaimed refunds will be retained by beverage producers to "supplement investments in nationwide collection and recycling infrastructure."
 [3] States which have already passed a comprehensive bottle bill prior to its passing, or states which will pass similar bottle bill legislation, may comply through their legislation instead if their legislation covers the same beverage type requirements and minimum deposit amount of 10 cents as the national bill.

-At its introduction, S.984 was endorsed by over 400 environmental advocacy groups and organizations which wrote in support of the Act, including the National Audobon Society, the Sierra Club, and the World Wildlife Fund (WWF).
-[4] Such a program would foster and move container waste and recycling towards a circular economy, raising both national and state-level recycling rates.
+At its introduction, S.984 was endorsed by over 400 environmental advocacy groups and organizations that wrote in support of the Act, including the National Audobon Society, the Sierra Club, and the World Wildlife Fund (WWF).
+[4]

 The CLEAN Future Act